PAN-0921/ascending-hw/data-engineer/week06-spark1.md

 ## Question 3
 ```
-list the first hired employee's name for each dept.
+List the first hired employee's name for each dept.
 ```